markuptitan/ACN-syllabus/content/sql/shop-project-part-2/_index.md

 ### Querying a database

-Save all of your instructions in script files.
+Save all queries in the query script created in the previous project (Shop Database using sql).

 **NB!
 Be sure to label your answers by placing the question above the corresponding code.
 Submitting a wall of code without explanations makes it difficult to review.**

 18. Using `DISTINCT`, select all unique cities from the `Customers` table.
-19. Select all unique countries from `Customers` table.
+19. Select all unique countries from the `Customers` table.
 20. Select all unique job titles from the `Employees` table.
-21. Classify `Customers` by `Country` into "Local" or "International".
+21. From the `Customers` table, use a `CASE` statement to classify each customer (Full Name) as "Local" if they are from "South Africa", otherwise classify them as "International".
+Use "Classification" as an alias for the result.
-22. Classify `Orders` into "Completed" or "Pending" based on their status.
+22. From the `Orders` table, use a `CASE` statement to determine if each order is "Completed" or "Pending" based on its shipping status.
+Use "OrderStatus" as an alias for the result.
-23. Select Customer Full Names and Emails with Aliases.
+23. From the `Customers` table, concatenate customer first and last names and select their emails using the aliases `FullName` for the concatenated name and `EmailAddress` for the email.
-24. Select Products with their names and Price Aliased.
+24. From the `Products` table, list all products with their names and prices, using `Product` for the product name and `Price` for the buying price as aliases.
-25. With the use of an `INNER JOIN`, create a query that will join `Payments` with `Customers` full names using Aliases.
+25. Create a query using `INNER JOIN` to display payment details from `Payments` table alongside the full name of each customer from the `Customers` table.
+Utilize `p` for `Payments` and `c` for `Customers` as table aliases.
-26. With the use of an `INNER JOIN`, create a query that will join `Orders` with `Employees` full names using Aliases.
+26. Use `INNER JOIN` to join `Orders` with `Employees` table and show order details along with the full name of the employee responsible for each order.
+Use `o` for `Orders` and `e` for `Employees` as table aliases.

 - Ensure the learner has adapted the naming conventions to match those specified in {{< contentlink path="topics/clean-code/sql" >}}